Exmoor Group: Hangman Sandstone Formation

+In March 2024 scientists reported the discovery of a fossilised forest of Calamophyton trees at a site near Minehead, its age being four million years greater than a fossil forest in New York State which had previously held the record as the world's oldest.

 The Trentishoe Member exhibits unusual deposition at the Glenthorne Site of Special Scientific Interest.

 Ilfracombe Slates Formation

 The formation comprises slates and limestones of marine origin and sandstones and slates with a shallow marine or deltaic origin.
 In the west, the Ilfracombe Slates are subdivided into (oldest at base, youngest at top):